AlvinOctaH/Predict-students-grades/README.md

     <img width="600" src="https://github.com/AlvinOctaH/Deeplearning-RNN-PyTorch/blob/main/assets/Heatmap_RNN.png" alt="Heatmap">
 </p>
 <p align="justify">
-In this repository I use RNN to predict semester 5 grades.
-As can be seen from the heatmap, only semester 1 to 4 grade variables are correlated with semester 5 grades, so those grades will be the input features for RNN.
+In this repository, I use RNN to predict semester 5 grades.
+As can be seen from the heatmap, only academic grades from the 1st to 4th semesters variables are correlated with semester 5 grades, so those grades will be the input features for RNN.
 </p>

 ### 2. Data Preprocessing
 <p align="justify">
-Data preprocessing in the case of this dataset is done by removing variables or columns from the dataset that are not needed, then cleaning the data from missing or NaN values.
+Data preprocessing in the case of this dataset is done by removing variables or columns from the dataset that are not needed and then cleaning the data from missing or NaN values.
 The results of data preprocessing get 169 rows of clean data, the results can be seen in the following figure:
 </p>
 <p align="center">
     <img width="300" src="https://github.com/AlvinOctaH/Deeplearning-RNN-PyTorch/blob/main/assets/datacleaned.png" alt="Data Preprocessing">